How Financial Spreadsheets Help Entrepreneurs

 Entrepreneurs most of the time do not think like a bank and miss the point here.
 That’s when the entrepreneur realizes at some point that the bank is talking a completely different language than them – by focusing solely on these financial ratios – without looking at the bigger picture.
 Well, that’s the bank’s job to protect the interests of their stakeholders and what they are supposed to do.
 The solution to that problem can be very simple.

 The job of investors is a bit riskier as they will invest in the equity capital of the firm.
-Also, they will need to have a more long-term view of the bank, as first, the banks get their money paid back and only afterward the investors.
+Also, they will need to have a more long-term view of the bank, as first, the banks get their money paid back and only afterward the investor’s turn.
 So, for Equity investors, the question is: How much do I have to put in and when will I receive the return on my investment?

 - The entrepreneur is one step ahead by doing the calculations for the investor for them and has enough time to get all the arguments in place and think about responses to any counter-argument.